CoderDojoRotselaar/bootstrapping/README.md

 # Build your own installation stick

 The necessary tools are provided to build your own stick.
 You can find them in the `stick` folder.
+Copy `user-data.example` to `user-data` and make some changes as you see fit.

 If you have an `apt-cacher-ng` running, you can uncomment and change this line in the `user-data` file (change the IP):